logo for volleyballadvisors.com

 Designing Conditioning for Volleyball

-Basic principles to remember when designing volleyball conditioning.
+Basic principles to remember when designing conditioning for volleyball:

 REST PERIODS

 A very common false in conditioning for volleyball is their rest periods between the sets are too short.
-They don’t allow themselves to recover from the set and rush to the next set.
+Athletes don't allow themselves to recover from the set and rush to the next set.

 A rest period is important especially when doing explosive workouts or high impact plyometrics.
 In order to do them explosively, an athlete needs a complete recovery between the sets.
 The length of it is depending on a person, but could be up to 3-5 minutes.